A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: A General Quarrel Framework

 \section{A General Quarrel Framework}

-In light of the failure of existing specifications of the quarrel postulate, we seek a new conception of quarrelling fit to serve as the basis for a reasonable postulate.
+In light of the failure of existing specifications of the (standard) quarrel postulate, we seek a new conception of quarrelling fit to serve as the basis for a reasonable postulate.
 We pursue our goal by specifying a class of quarrels allowing for a variety of {\em magnitudes} of quarrel.
 This will give us a unified framework in which to compare alternate conceptions of quarrelling.
+Our framework is also designed to serve our second overarching goal, namely, to reveal the kinds of quarrel in which players can gain by quarrelling with others.

 Recall that a (structural) quarrel consists in the reduction or neutralization of effective cooperation between the quarrelling players when they vote on the same side.
 Thus, given a voting game $\mathcal{G}$, to incorporate a quarrel between $i$ and $j$ we must characterize the outcome for any $S\cup\{i,j\}$.
-This is precisely what {\em cooperative-success-reduction} does: CSR requires that, in the presence of a quarrel between players~$i$ and $j$, any voting group containing both $i$ and $j$ not be more cooperatively successful than it would have been in the absence of a quarrel between players~$i$ and $j$; and that, for those voting games in which $i$ and $j$ effectively cooperate, there be at least one group containing $i$ and $j$ that is less successful when they quarrel than it would have been absent the quarrel.
-Thus CSR, which comprises properties YQ on the {\sc yes} side and NQ on the {\sc no} side, furnishes the starting point for our framework.
+This is precisely what {\em cooperative-success-reduction} does: CSR requires that, in the presence of a quarrel between players~$i$ and $j$, any voting group containing both $i$ and $j$ not be more cooperatively successful than it would have been in the absence of a quarrel between players~$i$ and $j$; and that there be at least one game with a group containing $i$ and $j$ that is less successful when they quarrel than it would have been absent the quarrel.
+Thus CSR furnishes the starting point for our framework.